All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are there clinical trials studying semaglutide for ADHD?

-As of early 2026, we are not aware of any large-scale registered clinical trials with ADHD as the primary indication for semaglutide.
+As of early 2026, we aren't aware of any large-scale registered clinical trials with ADHD as the primary indication for semaglutide.
 Research interest is growing, and smaller exploratory studies may be underway or in planning stages.
 Checking ClinicalTrials.gov for the latest registrations is recommended.

 The idea that semaglutide could help with ADHD is intriguing but unproven.
 We follow this research closely because the neuroscience is genuinely interesting, but we also recognize a wide gap between theoretical mechanisms and clinical reality.